US considers mining limits in West to save sage grouse

 But the plan is under attack from both sides, with critics saying it is either too restrictive or too lax.
 Environmental groups and energy companies have filed lawsuits seeking to overturn all or parts of the plan.

-The options for mining restrictions are part of a draft environmental impact statement drawn up by the federal Bureau of Land Management, part of the Interior Department.
+The options for mining restrictions are part of a draft environmental impact statement drawn up by the federal Bureau of Land Management, which is part of the Interior Department.

 ---